esphome/esphome-docs/components/display/nextion.rst

 Then you can add whatever components you want to display.

 If you want to enable touch for any component, you must check mark ``Send Component ID`` under the desired touch event.
-This will let you microcontroller know that this component has been pressed/released.
+This will let your microcontroller know that this component has been pressed/released.

 .. figure:: images/nextion-HMI2.jpg
     :align: center